ImageMagick/Usage-Markdown/thumbnails/index.md

 Which method you use is critical, and the images involved will be designed for a specific technique.
 You can not use images for one method in the wrong order or things will not work properly.

-For example lets create more complex shaped border but this time don't worry about setting the background.
+For example, let's create more complex shaped border but this time don't worry about setting the background.

 ~~~
 convert -size 120x100 xc:none -fill none -stroke black -strokewidth 3 \